Overview

 Fun Facts

-- Capybaras are excellent swimmers and can hold their breath underwater for up to five minutes.
+- They are excellent swimmers and can stay underwater for up to five minutes to avoid predators.

-- Capybaras can sleep in water, keeping only their noses out to breathe.
+- Capybaras can sleep in water with just their noses sticking out to breathe.

-- Capybaras communicate using a variety of sounds including purrs, barks, whistles, and grunts.
+- They communicate using a variety of vocalizations, including whistles, barks, purrs, and grunts.